eafranke/Follow-up-1st-Psychosis-Poster/README.md

 ## Repository Contents

-- **First Hospitalization for Psychosis at CHA.pdf**
+- **Follow-up 36 Months Post-First Hospitalization for Psychosis.pdf**
-  Final research poster summarizing findings, methodology, and policy implications.
+  Final research poster summarizing study background, methodology, results, and implications.

-- **Psychosis Data Preparation & Analysis 7-17-24.do**
+- **Data Prep/**
+  Scripts for cleaning and merging datasets across the 36-month follow-up period:
+  - `1 to 36 Filter.py` – Filters patient records based on 36-month follow-up windows.
+  - `Encounter Months.py` – Calculates encounter-based metrics by month after discharge.
+  - `First & 275 Merge.R` – Merges initial hospitalization data with longitudinal follow-up records.

+- **Inferential Analysis/**
-  Stata script for data cleaning, variable creation, and outcome modeling.
+  Stata `.do` files for variable construction and statistical modeling:
+  - `Variable Pre-processing.do` – Prepares variables for analysis, including transformations and missingness handling.
+  - `Outpatient SS.do` – Analyzes outpatient service utilization across the follow-up period.
+  - `Second Poster Analysis.do` – Main inferential analysis script generating results for the poster.

 ## Data Availability

 Due to the presence of sensitive health information, the datasets used in this analysis are not publicly available.

+## Contact

+**Erik Franke**
+efranke@falcon.bentley.edu
+Bentley University Academic Technology Center | Research Assistant